mobileink/proofiness/README.md

 ## Colbert Logic

-Instead of true and false, we have truthy and falsey.
+Instead of truth, truthiness; instead of true and false, truthy and falsey.

 Only one logical operator, "andy".
 Defined by the following truthiness table: